louissullivan4/pov/README.md

 ```
 Once installed, run the python file flask_app.py in the Server directory.

+*NOTE: to use the twitter and reddit files you must get developer tokens from their api services*

 ## Frontend
 You must install the most recent versions of Node.js and npm.
 Once installed set Frontend as current directory and run the command `npm install`.
 Once that is complete
 you can run the command `npm start`.
 You can now run the app on the expo app or on an android simulator.